igapyon/igapyonv3/docs/README.md

   </build>
 ```

+That is all to install igayponv3!

 ## Setup

 ### Init igapyonv3 directory

-You can init directory using command line below:
+You can initialize directory using command line like below:

 ```sh
 mvn jp.igapyon.diary.igapyonv3.plugin:igapyonv3-maven-plugin:init
 ```

-Default directory will be your current directory.
+Default directory will be set on your current directory.

 ### Edit igapyonv3 setting file.

-Modify `settings.src.md` to adjust diary that to fit to your favor.
+Modify `settings.src.md` to fit your favor to adjust diary settings.
+Linux / Mac will be like below:

 ```sh
 vi settings.src.md
 ```

-If you want to publish output of igapyonv3 at `gh-pages`, change settings.src.md like `${setDuplicatefakehtmlmd("true")}` is strongly recommended.
+Notice: If you want to publish your contents at `gh-pages`, change settings.src.md to be like `${setDuplicatefakehtmlmd("true")}`.

 ### Force update template files.